 It is believed that gripe water is useful in treating colic in infants and also helps in easing certain digestion problems and hiccups.
 Teething babies tend to be irritable and cry a lot.
 This can cause them to swallow a good amount of air which can lead to flatulence.
 Babies suffering from flatulence or gastrointestinal problems like acidity might benefit from consuming it.
 Another way gripe water is useful is in the treatment of hiccups.
-Hiccups which result when the diaphragm is irritated can prove bothersome to babies and are caused by flatulence, acid reflux, or indigestion.
-Gripe water is thought to soothe the diaphragm and thus provide relief from hiccups.
+Hiccups, which occur when the diaphragm is irritated, can prove to be bothersome to babies and are caused by flatulence, acid reflux, or indigestion.
+Gripe water is thought to soothe the diaphragm and, thus, provide relief from hiccups.

 When Can Babies Have Gripe Water?

 The manufacturers of gripe water claim that it can be given to babies as young as two weeks.
 However, it is not advisable to offer it to babies under the age of six months, since their digestive tract is still developing and is sensitive.
 Many people also believe that babies should not be given anything other than breast milk or formula until they are six months old.
 So, the best option is to consult with your paediatrician before giving gripe water to your baby.